container-job-runner/cjr/README.md

   -q, --quiet
   -v, --verbose                          shows output for each stage of the job.
   --async
-  --autocopy                             automatically copy files back to the project root on exit

   --build-mode=build-mode                [default: cached] specify how to build stack.
 Options include "reuse-image",
                                          "cached", "no-cache", "cached,pull", and "no-cache,pull"

   --config-files=config-files            [default: ] additional configuration file to override stack configuration

+  --copy                                 automatically copy files back to the project root on exit

   --explicit